Koyasan: 120 Temples of Japanese Buddhism at Mount Kõya

 Don’t forget to put off your shoes every time you enter a temple.
 Be polite and follow the photo restrictions, meaning no photos in holy temples, mausoleums or simply in buildings with the sign “no photos”.
 You can be certain about, that Japanese people will appreciate you following their rituals.

-Our best shots of Torodo (Lantern Hall) & Eireiden Temple ith Graveyard Area
+Torodo (Lantern Hall) & Eireiden Temple with Graveyard Area

-Danjo Garan (壇上伽藍) complex with Konpon Daitō Pagoda
+Danjo Garan (壇上伽藍) complex & Konpon Daitō Pagoda

-Our time exploring Koyasan temples Japanese Buddhism Mount Kõya
+Koyasan temples of Japanese Buddhism – Mount Kõya

 - Overview over our one-month Travel to Japan >